In this section

 The Company operates a DRIP which allows shareholders to reinvest their cash dividends in more J Sainsbury plc shares bought in the market through a specially arranged share dealing service.
 No new shares are allotted under this DRIP and nearly 30,000 shareholders currently participate in it.
 Full details of the DRIP and its charges, together with mandate forms, are available from our registrars.

-Key dates for the interim dividend are as follows:
+Key dates for the final dividend are as follows:

 Shares purchased through the DRIP were acquired at the following prices: